hopdrive/hasura-event-detector/example-plugins/observability/model/DATA_MODEL.md

 ## Overview

-The observability system uses a **dedicated PostgreSQL database** (`hasura_event_detector_observability`) on your existing RDS server and a hierarchical data model that mirrors the execution flow of your event detector:
+The observability system uses a **dedicated PostgreSQL database** (`event_detector_observability`) on your existing RDS server and a hierarchical data model that mirrors the execution flow of your event detector:

 ```
-📞 Netlify Function Call
+📞 Function Call (Netlify, Lambda, etc.)
   ↓
 🔄 Invocation (listenTo)
   ↓